AsherTeo/RF-DETR-vs-YOLOv26-for-Object-Detection/README.md

 ## 3. Method

-We trained both YOLOv26 and RF-DETR on the same training dataset using identical data splits.
+We trained both YOLO 26 and RF-DETR on the same training dataset using identical data splits.

 Both models were trained with an input resolution of 640 × 640 using the large (-L) variant of each architecture.
 Early stopping was applied during training to mitigate overfitting.